ag-rust/gtk-rust-app/README.md

     info!("{}", gettext("Check po/ dir for translations."));

-    // Call app builder with metadata from your Cargo.toml and the
-    // gresource file compiled by the `gtk_rust_app::build` script (see below). gtk_rust_app::builder::builder(
+    // call app builder with metadata from your Cargo.toml and the gresource file compiled by the `gtk_rust_app::build` script (see below). gtk_rust_app::builder::builder(
         include_bytes!("../Cargo.toml"),
         include_bytes!("../target/gra-gen/compiled.gresource"),